mohannashahrad/papers_I_read/microservices/RQs.md

-1. What type of microservices usually becomes hot-spots?
+1. From a high level, can we do aclassification of microservices based on their role (including charactristics and behaviour in performance)?
-2. Are there different types of hot-spots?
+2. What type of microservices usually becomes hot-spots?
+Are hot-spots different under different workloads?
-3.
+3. What are the challenges of auto-scaling the hotspots?
-4. How does application awareness helps us to run the service more efficiently both for the user and also the cloud provider?
+4. Why some simple stateless services are not just libraries?
+Do we really need all seperate services and paying for the extra communication between them?
+Can we abstract away the notopn of service seperation from the end-user, but treat some microservices as libraries accessible to other nodes?